 Two attainment targets for RE: learning about religion and exploring human experience, and Learning from religion and responding to human experience.

-Pupils in year 9 start modules that will count towards their RS GCSE which they take in year 10.
-All pupils will complete the AQA B Religious Studies GCSE (religion and life issues and religion and morality) in 2017.
+Pupils in Year 9 start modules that will count towards their RS GCSE which they take in year 10.
+All pupils will complete the AQA B Religious Studies GCSE (Christianity & Buddhism and themes) in 2018.

 Please click here to see the Curriculum Plan for 2017-18.